 If I had to choose just one restaurant to go to in Condesa, it would be Tacos el Greco.
 I could eat those tacos for every meal if they were open on Sundays.

 But for a nicer meal, don’t miss making a reservation at Merotoro.
-It stands out as one of my favorite fancy meals in Mexico.
+It stands out as one of my favorite fancy meals in all of Mexico.